Alexandre Taillefer: Commercial activities

 In 1993, at age 21, Tallifer founded Intellia, an e-commerce service provider later bought by Quebecor.
 He worked at Quebecor for five years (until 2000), where he led the online division.
 He completed a number of mergers, including the merger of Informission with Intellia to create Nurun, now owned by Publicis.

 In 2007, he co-founded Stingray Digital, a provider of musical products and services.

-Taillefer is managing partner of XPND Capital, a private equity firmt hat manages some 40 million dollars across several venture capital funds.
+Taillefer is managing partner of XPND Capital, a private equity firm hat manages some 40 million dollars across several venture capital funds.
 While the firm initially partnered with Stephen Bronfman and his private equity firm Claridge, all of the capital in latter funds has come from the Quebec government.
 Taillefer was criticized for sub-par returns in funds which consist solely of public money.
 In 2015, the firm acquired Voir, a major Quebec publisher.
 Also in 2015, the firm created Taxelco, a holding company which controls over 40% of the taxi market in Montreal, through controlling investments in Téo Taxi, Taxi Diamond, and Taxi Hochelaga.